-With these circumstances in mind, the United States Agency for International Development's Office of United States Foreign Disaster Assistance (USAID/OFDA) is funding partners to work with municipal authorities to strengthen their existing water and sanitation networks in order to support the higher demand on systems due to the influx of IDPs.
-In parallel, the USAID/OFDA is also supporting Water, Sanitation and Hygiene (WASH).
+With these circumstances in mind, the USAID/OFDA is funding partners to work with municipal authorities to strengthen their existing water and sanitation networks in order to support the higher demand on systems due to the influx of IDPs.
+In parallel, the USAID/OFDA is also supporting Water, Sanitation and Hygiene.
 WASH partners to conduct an Emergency Market Mapping & Analysis (EMMA), in order to assess the capacity of private WASH service providers.